arcann-chem/arcann_training/docs/usage/training.md

 }
 ```

-Here the `"user_machine_keyword"` should match the `"myHPCkeyword1"` keyword in the `machine.json` (see [HPC Configuration](../../getting-started/hpc_conf)).
-Note that the more performant GPUs should ideally be used for training, while the other steps could be alllocated to less performant GPUs or even to CPUs.
+Here the `"user_machine_keyword"` should match the `"myHPCkeyword1"` keyword in the `machine.json` (see [HPC Configuration](../getting-started/hpc_configuration.md)).
+Note that the more performant GPUs should ideally be used for training, while the other steps could be allocated to less performant GPUs or even to CPUs.
 Here we used a user chosen walltime of 4 h (instead of the default indicated by `-1`, which will calculate the job walltime automatically based on your previous trainings).
 The followiing keywords are the DeePMD training parameters, that you can eventually modify or keep the default values.
  We can then execute all the other phases in order (waiting for `Slurm` jobs to finish!).
 That's it!
 Now you just need to update the local folder: